- by Carrie Shaw

 Jesus Christ: Lord of All

-This belief stands at the centre of the Christian creeds.
-Jesus is not just alive – he is King.
-He is the one to whom all authority in heaven and on earth has been given (Matthew 28:18), and before whom every knee will one day bow (Philippians 2:10–11).
-He now rules with the Father, and one day he will return in glory to judge the living and the dead, and to bring about the final renewal of all things.
+This conviction is at the centre of the Christian faith.
+Jesus is not only risen – he is King.
+All authority in heaven and on earth has been given to him (Matthew 28:18).
+One day, every knee will bow before him (Philippians 2:10–11).
+He now rules with the Father, and the day will come when he returns in glory to judge the living and the dead and to bring about the full and final renewal of all things.

-To be a Christian is to live now under his lordship, while waiting in hope for his return and the restoration of all things.
+To follow Jesus is to live under his lordship now – to walk in obedience, trust, and hope as we wait for his return and the restoration of everything that is broken.

 Looking Ahead: The Spirit and the Church

-But Jesus did not leave his followers alone.
-Before ascending, he promised the gift of the Holy Spirit – God’s own presence to dwell with and in his people.
-And through the Spirit, he established the Church: a community of faith, worship, and mission, carrying his life and message into the world.
+Jesus didn’t leave his people to figure it out alone.
+Before he ascended, he promised the gift of the Holy Spirit – God’s own presence dwelling with and in his people.
+And through the Spirit, he established the Church: a living, breathing community of faith, worship, and mission, entrusted with carrying his life and message into the world.

-In Part 3, I’ll explore the role of the Holy Spirit and the identity and purpose of the Church in God’s unfolding plan.
+In Part 3, I’ll explore the role of the Holy Spirit and how the Church fits into God’s unfolding plan.